 If you read my earlier post on how to increase your income you know how strongly I value time!
 I’m convinced that too many people overvalue saving a few bucks, but vastly undervalue their precious hours.

 I’ll admit, I’m a geek when it comes to optimizing my life.
-I’m alway looking for ways to save a minute here, or a minute there.
+I’m always looking for ways to save a minute here or a minute there.
 It may not seem like much in the beginning, but over the course of a year or more, all that saved time really starts to add up.

 I hope this post helps you save some of those precious hours of your own!

 Warning: These are not your typical “tips”!
 But I personally practice every single one of them.

 Ok, it sounds gross, but hear me out: